python/cpython/Doc/library/statistics.rst

 Kernel density estimation
 *************************

-It is possible to estimate a continuous probability density function from a fixed number of discrete samples.
+It is possible to estimate a continuous probability distribution from a fixed number of discrete samples.

 The basic idea is to smooth the data using `a kernel function such as a